Keeping in Touch in Italy

 English media in Italy

-Major British and American newspapers and magazines are available in good city newsagents (giornalaio) and at English bookstores.
-Italian news publications in English are widely available online (Italica and The Local are both popular options) but are hard to come by in print.
+Major British and American newspapers and magazines are available at some city newsagents and at English bookstores.
+Italian news publications in English, such as The Local, are easily accessed online but are hard to come by in print.